kjolley/BIGSdb_documentation/administration.rst

 As with all configuration, tables can be populated using the batch interface (++) or one at a time (+).
 Details for the latter are described below:

 Click the add (+) scheme link on the curator's interface contents page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/administration/add_new_scheme_seqdef.png